#11 Most Cited1,500+ citations/year

 Machine guarding violations are among the most visible citations — a missing guard is immediately apparent during a walkaround.
 The most problematic pattern is guards that were intentionally removed by workers to speed up operations.
 Evidence of tampering significantly increases penalty severity:

-- Guards that do not fully cover the point of operation or moving parts
+• Guards that do not fully protect the danger zone

-- Fixed machinery not properly anchored to prevent movement during operation
+• Machines not anchored to prevent movement during operation

 Penalty Exposure